strapi/documentation/CONTRIBUTING.md

 Technical questions should be asked using the following resources:

 - Open a Q&A thread on our [Official Forum](https://forum.strapi.io)
-- Talk with other community members on our [Community Discord](https://discord.strapi.io)
+- Engage with other community members on our [Community Discord](https://discord.strapi.io)

 ---

 ## Submitting a Pull Request

-The core team will review your pull request and will either merge, request changes, or comment and close it.
+The core team reviews community pull requests and either merges, requests changes, or comments and closes the pull request.
 You can open a documentation pull request by:

 - clicking the `Improve this page` link at the bottom of any documentation page to directly edit in GitHub,
 - forking the `documentation` repository and working locally.

-### Setup and pull request creation
+### Setup and write locally

 The following procedure allows you to work locally on the Strapi documentation.